MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/disposition.md

 ![Disposition options](../media/retention-disposition-options.png)

-If you use the horizontal scroll bar, or close the min-review pane, you see additional columns that include the expiry date and the name of the disposition review stage.
+If you use the horizontal scroll bar, or close the min-review pane, you see more columns that include the expiry date and the name of the disposition review stage.

 As you can see from example shown, the actions supported are: